This recipe makes perfect Chinese pork belly with a delicious sticky 5 spice sauce.

 - 1 Tbsp sesame seeds

-- Preheat oven to 170.C fan bake.
-Place pork into a oven proof baking dish, sprinkle over flour and mix.
+Preheat oven to 170°C fan bake.
+Place pork into an ovenproof baking dish and sprinkle with flour to coat the meat.

 Combine all of the marinade ingredients in a jug, stir together then pour over the pork.
 Use tongs to coat all of the pork with the sauce then pour in the stock.

-- Cover with the lid then bake for 2 hours, remove from the oven, stir then and add the boiling water.
+Cover with the lid or foil then bake for 2 hours.
+Remove from the oven, stir, then add 1 cup of boiling water.